 Concerned I was up to no good, probably.

 ‘Miss Granger, Mr Weasley, Miss Weasley, Miss Bell, and Mr Longbottom.’

 All concerned for their own skins, no doubt.
-A familiar smooth, cool voice welled up from the depths of Harry’s mind.
+A smooth, cool voice welled up from the depths of Harry’s mind.
 They expect me to come for revenge.
-The longer the wait, the more likely their fear will drive them to strike first.
+The longer they wait, the more likely their fear will drive them to strike first.

-Dumbledore fixed Harry with a piercing look; his electric blue eyes as bright as gimlets.
-‘I am glad you have learned more about the cloak Harry, it’s a powerful heirloom, but you should try to resist the temptation of using it.
+Dumbledore fixed Harry with a piercing look, his electric blue eyes as bright as gimlets.
+‘I am glad you have learnt more about the cloak, Harry, it’s a powerful heirloom, but you should try to resist the temptation of using it.
 Artefacts such as your cloak carry a risk with them, becoming addicted to their use is dangerous.’

 ‘I don’t understand.
 Heirloom or not, it’s still just an invisibility cloak with a few extra enchantments.’